CarlKCarlK/anyinput/README.md

 Notes & Features
 --------

+* Feature requests and contributions are welcome.
 * Works with nesting, multiple inputs, and generics.
 * Automatically and efficiently converts an top-level AnyInput into a concrete type.
-* An array or iterator of, for example, `AnyString` must resolve to the same string type.
-So, you can have a vector of all `&str` or all `String`, but not mixed.
-This hold true for all AnyInputs.
+* Elements of AnyArray, AnyIter, and AnyNdArray must be a single type.
+So, `AnyArray<AnyString>` accepts a vector of all `&str` or all `String`, but not mixed.
 * When nesting, efficiently convert the nested AnyInput to the concrete type with
   *  `.as_ref()` -- AnyString, AnyPath, AnyArray
   *  `.into_iter()` -- AnyIter
   *  `.into()` -- AnyNdArray

+  (The iterator and array examples above show this.)
-* Easily apply `NdArray` functions to regular Rust arrays, slices, and `Vec`s.
+* Let's you easily apply `NdArray` functions to regular Rust arrays, slices, and `Vec`s.

-cmk give example of including NdArray feature.

 How It Works
 --------

 The `#[anyinput]` macro uses standard Rust generics to support multiple input types.
 To do this, it rewrites your function with the appropriate generics.
-It also adds lines to your function to efficiently convert from the generic to the concrete type.
-For example, it transforms `len_plus_2` from:
+It also adds lines to your function to efficiently convert from any top-level generic to a concrete type.
+For example, the macro transforms `len_plus_2` from:

 ```rust
 use anyinput::anyinput;